Lead Poisoning Prevention

 Changes in the law have greatly reduced the amount of lead in our homes and in the air today.
 But it is important to remember that lead does not break down over time.
 Therefore, you should know how to identify sources of lead in your home and how to keep your family safe.

-Fairfax County Health Department conducts Environmental Blood Level Evaluations for all reports of lead poisoning in children under 6.
-When a report is received of a child with a significantly elevated blood lead level, a Fairfax County Health Department multi-disciplinary Lead Response Team conducts an Environmental Blood Lead Level Evaluation and educates the household members about reducing lead exposure.
+Fairfax County Health Department conducts case management for all reports of lead poisoning in children under age 6.
+When a report is received of a child with a significantly elevated blood lead level, a Fairfax County Health Department multidisciplinary Lead Response Team conducts an Elevated Blood Lead Level Environmental Investigation and educates the household members about reducing lead exposure.

 Here are a few resources for your use in safeguarding your home and children from lead: